OSM-Notes/OSM-Notes-Ingestion/bin/ENTRY_POINTS.md

 These scripts are **supporting components** and should **never** be called directly:

 ### Processing Helpers
-- `bin/process/extractPlanetNotesAwk.sh` - Called internally by processPlanetNotes
+- (None - all extraction is done directly via AWK scripts)

 ### Monitoring Helpers
 - `bin/monitor/processCheckPlanetNotes.sh` - Called internally by monitoring system